jahokas/Peer-reviews/README.md

 In this assignment,

 In a city of your choice, if someone is looking to open a restaurant, where would you recommend that they open it?
-Similarly, if a contractor is trying to start their own business, where would you recommend that they setup their office?
+Similarly, if a contractor is trying to start their own business, where would you recommend that they setup their office? get and an assigment from a nordic chain of cafes and cutlery online stores to make market research where to establish new francises in France

 **concept**
 + nordic style table-ware and pastries